Northrop Grumman Savings Plan

 Build a Budget

-The first step to getting your savings on track is to know where your money is going.
+The first step to getting your savings on track is to know where your money's going.
 Make a list of all your monthly expenses and, if you haven’t already, add "Savings Plan."
 Write down the amount (or the additional amount) you do ― or can ― invest each month.
-Putting the amount in writing can help you achieve two important results: First, you’ll start thinking of "saving for retirement" as an important financial obligation.
+Putting the amount in writing can help you achieve two important results: First, you’ll start thinking of saving for retirement as an important financial obligation.
 Second, you’ll feel more committed to following through on your savings budget.

 Now that you have your list, deduct the total from your monthly income.
-If you have money left over after taxes, are you already contributing at least 15% toward your retirement?
-If not, here’s your chance to chip in a little more!
-If you are contributing 15%, perhaps you want to contribute a bit more or even consider your other savings priorities like building an emergency savings.
-However, if there is nothing left over, it might be time to review your expenses and see if there is anything you can do without.
+Are you already contributing at least 15% toward your retirement?
+If not, money left over after taxes could be your chance to chip in a little more!
+If there’s nothing left over after taxes, it might be time to review your expenses and see if there’s anything you can do without.
+If you’re already contributing 15%, perhaps you want to contribute a bit more or even consider your other savings priorities, like building an emergency fund.

 Consider Automatic Contributions